-Let me mention a few examples, Cocker Spaniels, prone to Resource Guarding.
+Let me mention a few examples, Show Cocker Spaniels, prone to Resource Guarding.
 Labradors, Hip Problems.
 Bull Terriers, Tail Chasing.

 British Bulldogs, Overall Health Issues.
 Collies, OCD.
 German Shepherds, Fear Aggression, and Hip Problems, Cavalier King Charles Spaniels, Syringomyelia.
 Poodles, Eye Problems.

 I could fill this article with the many complications and hereditary conditions, our dogs have consistently had bred into them.
 And the ones stated above are just the Pedigrees.

 Fortunately, many of the Pedigree Breeders are constantly working to eradicate these problems.
 What about the latest craze for so-called designer dogs?

 Cross a Labrador with a Poodle and you get a Labradoodle.
 However, you also get a dog with both hip and eye problem.
 Cross a Collie with a German Shepherd and you get fear aggression, hip problems and also OCD.

 I do not believe people consider that when choosing these crossbreeds.
 At least with the Pedigree, you are aware of the behavioural, temperament, and health concerns with that particular breed.
 The other problem is the drives in these dogs.
 You cross between hunting and guarding breeds and you could have a monster on your hands

 Some breeders know they are creating genetic problems.
 I believe these type of breeders, often care more about the profit they will make than the health or well-being of the dogs Those choices could and often do, have a massive effect on many ongoing generations of dogs.